 If you are in your final term

-If you are in your final term of Bow Valley College career program, regardless of your course load, you may work off-campus up to 20 hours/week until your letter of completion becomes available.
+If you are in your final term of Bow Valley College program, regardless of your course load, you may work off-campus up to 20 hours/week until your letter of completion becomes available.
 Once you receive the letter of completion, you must stop working on your study permit immediately.

 If you have completed a program and will be starting a new program within 150 days

 You may work off campus on a full-time basis until the start of their new program if the following applies: